Who is Solomon and Solomon, PC?

 In addition to collections, Lexington Law can work with you to challenge other inaccurate, unfair, or unsubstantiated information on your credit report.
 These items include inquiries, late payments, charge-offs, foreclosures, repossessions, bankruptcies, and more.

 Call Lexington Law now to learn more: (800) 220-0084

 Albany, NY 12203

 Should I contact or pay Solomon and Solomon, PC?

-The best way to handle this is to work with a credit repair professional.
-They delete millions of negative items every year from companies like Solomon and Solomon, P.C. for millions of clients nationwide.
+The most effective way to deal with Solomon and Solomon is to work with a credit repair professional.
+They help remove millions of negative items every year from companies like Solomon and Solomon, P.C. on behalf of their clients.